JuliaPlots/PlotDocs.jl/docs/src/series_types/contour.md

 Much like with `plot!` and `scatter!`, the `contour` function also has a mutating version `contour!` which can be used to modify the plot after it has been generated.

-With the PyPlot backend, `contour` can also take in a row vector for `x`, so alternatively, you can define `x` as a row vector as shown below and PyPlot will know how to plot it correctly.
+With the `pythonplot` backend, `contour` can also take in a row vector for `x`, so alternatively, you can define `x` as a row vector as shown below and PythonPlot will know how to plot it correctly.
 Beware that this will NOT work for other backends such as the default GR backend, which require `x` and `y` to both be column vectors.

 ```julia